filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 I was lucky to have a colleague who uses Windows.
 I got them to open the staging app and check it out.
 And the bug was there in all its glory.

-**I found it strange that the bug was not there on the VM.
+**I found it strange that the bug was not present on VirtualBox.
 Was the version of Chrome on the VM different?**

 I borrowed their computer over lunch.
 Then, I inspected the generated HTML and JavaScript bundle via Chrome Developer Tools.
 My findings were surprising.
 This strange component was not our `Component A`.

-Since bundled code is obfuscated it was hard to figure out what I was looking at.
+Since the bundled code is obfuscated it was hard to figure out what I was looking at.
 But, I was able to eventually find this component.
-This `Component B` performed the same functionality, but had different styles and behavior.
+This `Component B` performed the same functionality but had different styles and behavior.

 Knowing the name of the component I fixed the bug – that was related to the logic – and tested the changes.
 Sure enough, the component on the screen still had different styles, but the bug had been solved.